adorsys/didcomm-mediator-rs/mediator-server/docs/dic.md

 }
 ```

 Whenever the edge agent uses this key to encrypt a communication, the cloud agent will know that the message is from this very edge agent.
-The routing key entry has following components:

 ## Mediation Deny